Fern Class

 PSED

 Personal, social and emotional development interlinks with our SCERTS model for learning.
 Here the children are forming positive relationships and learning about boundaries.
 The children are also learning about themselves through new preferences and dislikes in certain activities and or food.
 Experiencing and exploring new foods that have nutritional benefits.
 Learning about personal hygiene and becoming independent in some areas of personal care.
+We do cooking weekly and we focus of one key recipe for half a term.
+This helps with familiarity of the ingredients used, the utensils, and the process of making it.
+During our half termly sessions the of cooking the children are exposed to different smells, textures, consistency, temperatures and tastes.
+This all aids towards the children’s sensory integration journey through their ability to process and respond to sensory information as well as building upon their independent cooking skills.
 Lastly, the children will be exploring emotions and what they can do to help self-regulate as well as allowing an adult to help regulate them when feeling a certain way, such as upset or angry.

 Expressive art and design